magnumjs/mag.js/README.md

 instance.getProps() // returns a copy of the current props values of that instance, defaults to bound instance

+instance.clones();
-instance.clones() //v0.22.6 returns list of any clones with their associated instanceId, and its own subscribe handler.
+//v0.22.6 returns list of any clones with their associated instanceId, and its own subscribe handler.

 instance.subscribe(function(state, props, node, previous){
+});
-}); //v0.22.1 assign a handler to a given instance to get notified on unqiue changes after life cycle event `didupdate`
+//v0.22.1 assign a handler to a given instance to get notified on unqiue changes after life cycle event `didupdate`

 instance.destroy([Optional RemoveBoolean]) // v0.23.5 - if optional remove boolean is true the entire node is removed.
 // this calls all nodes config unloaders and the controllers onunload event which can preventDefault.

+ instance.rafBounce([Optional  Boolean]);
- instance.rafBounce([Optional  Boolean]) //v0.27.2 - returns Boolean flag - used to change the rendering default engine of raf throttle to raf debounce
+ //v0.27.2 - returns Boolean flag - used to change the rendering default engine of raf throttle to raf debounce

 // instance can be called directly with an index/key to clone the instance, usefull in data arrays instance('myUniqueKeyIndex') // Usually not called directly, MagJS will create index when attached to state